 The District entered into a Settlement Agreement, dated July 25, 1997, with Boyne USA (Boyne), owner of the Big Sky Ski & Summer Resort and the Big Sky Owner's Association (BSOA).
 They agreed to settle the litigation regarding the actions of the parties related to the short- and long-term development of the sewer system for the Big Sky area.
 This case had been pending since 1991 in the Eighteenth Judicial District, Gallatin County, Montana.
 The District Court signed an order to dismiss the case on November 18, 1997.
 Boyne agreed to pay the District \$250,000 per year for a period of 13 years beginning April 1, 1998.
-The remaining amount due of \$250,000 at June 30, 2009 is offset by deferred revenue of \$250,000.
+The final payment of \$250,000 was paid during fiscal year ended June 30, 2010.